Clearlane car loan marketplace review

 - Prequalification doesn’t always lead to approval.
 Clearlane’s lax prequalification requirements can be misleading.
 Customers complain that Clearlane frequently rejects prequalified customers in the end.

 - Turnaround isn’t always fast.
 For at least a few customers, the application process dragged on much longer than expected due to mismanagement.

 - Spotty customer service.
 On top of a general lack of communication, complaints of employee incompetence are not uncommon online.

 - Lack of transparency.
-Because Clearlane is not a lender, it’s difficult to find information on expected interest, terms and fees.
-This isn’t uncommon for online brokers but limits knowing what you’re getting into.
+Because Clearlane is not a lender, it’s difficult to find information on expected interest rates, terms and fees.
+This isn’t uncommon for online brokers, but limits knowing what you’re getting into.

-Is it safe to get a car loan from Clearlane?
+Is it safe to use Clearlane’s loan connection service?

 The jury’s out on this one.
 Clearlane isn’t accredited by the Better Business Bureau, but it does receive an A+ rating.
 It’s also not rated by consumers on Trustpilot yet, and online reviews elsewhere tend to slant negative.